ATAR & TAC's Explained

 Not necessarily.
 Because all scores are scaled, students need to think about which subjects they will do well in.
 The higher above the year group average of a subject that they perform, the higher their ATAR will be.
 Similarly if a student chooses all the hard subjects and is performing in the middle of the pack they (and their ATAR) would benefit more from choosing an ‘easier’ subject where they could be ranked 1st amongst their cohort.

-Why do some courses scale better than others?
+Why do some subjects scale better than others?

 BOOK A FREE CONSULTATION